-Mylio provides solutions on both fronts, Rush discovered.
-Because Mylio is designed to allow users to manage photos and videos privately on their own devices, data storage options are essentially unlimited.
+Mylio Photos provides solutions on both fronts, Rush discovered.
+Because the application and service is designed to allow users to manage photos and videos privately on their own devices, data storage options are essentially unlimited.
 (Need more storage?
 A 5TB external drive like this Seagate model will store about 1 million photos.)
-In addition, Mylio automatically and instantly syncs any file edits across all devices that are running the app.
+In addition, Mylio Photos automatically and instantly syncs any file edits across all devices that are running the app.

-Let’s hear from Rush about his experience with Mylio.*
+Let’s hear from Rush about his experience with Mylio Photos.*

 Q: How did you discover Mylio’s accessibility?

-I found Mylio’s camera giveaway campaign with iJustine on Instagram and downloaded the app.
+I found Mylio Photos’ camera giveaway campaign with iJustine on Instagram and downloaded the app.
 I like to try out apps to see the accessibility features.
 Plus, I love iJustine’s content.
 She finds really great products that just work.

-Q: When did you add Mylio to your workflow?
+Q: When did you add Mylio Photos to your workflow?

-About a month ago, in June 2021.
+June 2021.
 I absolutely fell in love with it.
-Since I use it daily, I decided to upgrade to Premium.
+Since I use it daily, I decided to subscribe.
 To my mind, the subscription is pretty affordable.
 The cost is similar to Dropbox.

-Q: How much data are you managing with Mylio?
+Q: How much data are you managing with Mylio Photos?

 My library is close to 25 TB (terabytes) including photos, videos, interviews, B-roll, edited footage, and raw footage.
-I also use Mylio to manage the digital assets for my non-business-related projects.
-Lastly, all my personal photos are now organized in folders on the app.
+I also use Mylio Photos to manage the digital assets for projects that are not related to my business.
+And all my personal photos are now organized in folders on the app.

 The Calendar view allows me to easily go back to see what video we captured on a certain date.
 And as I’ve said, I love being able to make changes on my phone and having them automatically show up on my other two devices without having to do anything.
 It is the biggest time saver.

-Mylio just works seamlessly within my workflow.
-I would definitely recommend Mylio to people in the video production business who want an application that’s able to store any type of content, and makes it easy to access content across multiple devices.
+Mylio Photos just works seamlessly within my workflow.
+I would definitely recommend it to people in the video production business who want an application that’s able to store any type of content, and makes it easy to access your content across multiple devices.

 Q: Does data privacy concern you?

 Are you drowning in photos or videos, or seeking an alternative to cloud-based photo storage apps?
-Download Mylio today to see how it works.
-Our mission is to help people store and organize ever-expanding collections of photo, video, and document content — with unmatched performance, speed, and security.
+Download Mylio Photos today to see how it works for a 30-day full-access trial.
+Our mission is to help people store, organize, and backup ever-expanding collections of photo, video, and document content — with unmatched performance, speed, and security.

 •This Q&A has been edited for clarity and brevity purposes.